Red Bull Racing: 2020 season

 For the 2020 season, the team retained Max Verstappen and Alex Albon as their line-up.

-Because of a modified calendar due to the COVID-19 pandemic, the first race of the season was the Austrian Grand Prix.
-Toward the beginning of the race, Max Verstappen's Red Bull retired due to a technical issue.
+Because of a modified calendar due to the COVID-19 pandemic, the first race of the season was the Austrian Grand Prix on 5 July 2020.
+Toward the beginning of the race, Max Verstappen's Red Bull was retired due to a technical issue.
 Later in this race, whilst making a charge for his first podium, Alex Albon was involved in an incident with Lewis Hamilton which led to the Red Bull leaving the track and finishing in thirteenth.
 For the next six rounds, Verstappen finished in the podium positions including winning the 70th Anniversary Grand Prix.
 Meanwhile, Albon consistently scored points but failed to finish with a podium.
 During the Italian Grand Prix, Alex Albon had an incident with Pierre Gasly at turn 1 dropping him to fifteenth and was also given a five-second penalty for pushing Romain Grosjean during lap 5 leading to him finishing fifteenth.
 On the other hand, Verstappen had another mechanical issue and retired on lap 3.
-The next week however, Albon scored his first-ever Formula One podium at the finishing third while Verstappen had a collision with Gasly forcing him to retire.
+The next week, however, Albon scored his first-ever Formula One podium at the finishing third while Verstappen had a collision with Gasly forcing him to retire.
 For the rest of the season, Verstappen managed to finish in the podium every race but three and Albon finished with one more.

 The team ended the season in second in the World Constructors' Championship with 319 points.
 In the World Drivers' Championship, Verstappen finished third with 214 points and Albon finished seventh with 105 points.
 Following the season, Red Bull announced that Sergio Perez would replace Alex Albon as the second Red Bull driver for the 2021 season.